-Based on the evaluation of our disclosure controls and procedures as March 31, 2023, our Chief Executive Officer and Chief Financial Officer concluded that, as of such date, the Company's disclosure controls and procedures were not effective due to a material weakness in our internal control over the timeliness of assumptions and accounting conclusions reached in valuing the common stock warrants sold in the Company's February 17, 2023 public offering.

-Management determined that assumptions and valuation methodologies used to initially value and classify the warrants sold in the Company's February 17, 2023, public offering were inconsistent with the recent generally accepted accounting principles and the time required to refine the assumptions and methodologies and reach appropriate accounting and disclosure conclusions prevented the

-Company from filing its Form 10-Q timely and required an extension.
-During future reporting periods the Company will establish enhanced evaluation considerations including the timely use of 3rd party experts to prevent future occurrences
+Previously our Chief Executive Officer and Chief Financial Officer concluded that the Company's disclosure controls and procedures were not effective due to a material weakness in our internal control over the timeliness of assumptions and accounting conclusions reached in valuing the common stock warrants sold in the Company's February 17, 2023, public offering.
+Management determined that assumptions and valuation methodologies used to initially value and classify the warrants sold in the Company's February 17, 2023, public offering were inconsistent with the recent generally accepted accounting principles and the time required to refine the assumptions and methodologies and reach appropriate accounting and disclosure conclusions prevented the Company from filing its Form 10-Q timely and required an extension.
+The Company established enhanced evaluation considerations including the timely use of third-party experts to prevent future occurrences.